purepisces/Wenqing-Machine_Learning_Blog/Machine-Learning-System-Design/estimate-delivery-time.md

 <img src="Food_Delivery_flow.png" alt="Food_Delivery_flow" width="600" height="300"/>

-## Food Delivery Flow
-To keep it simple, we do not consider batching (group multiple orders at restaurants) in this exercise.
+>To keep it simple, we do not consider batching (group multiple orders at restaurants) in this exercise.

 ### Delivery Time Calculation
 $$\text{DeliveryTime} = \text{PickupTime} + \text{PointtoPointTime} + \text{DropoffTime}$$